Java Application Monitoring

-Each layer of Figure 1 above is mapped to a series of tests that report critical statistics pertaining to the Java application being monitored.
+Each layer of Figure 2 above is mapped to a series of tests that report critical statistics pertaining to the Java application being monitored.
+Since standalone Java applications are not web-based, monitoring of Java application servers and transactions is not included in this model.
 Using these statistics, administrators can figure out the following:

 - Are there runaway threads, which are taking too many CPU cycles?
 If such threads exist, which portions of code are responsible for spawning such threads?